kamailio/kamailio-wiki/docs/cookbooks/3.2.x/core.md

 number of commands are allowed (drop, if + all the checks, msg flag manipulations, send(), log(), textops::search()).

-In this route the final destination of the message is available an can be checked (with snd_ip, snd_port, to_ip, to_port, snd_proto, snd_af).
+In this route the final destination of the message is available and can be checked (with snd_ip, snd_port, to_ip, to_port, snd_proto, snd_af).

 This route is executed only when forwarding requests - it is not